sanjaybh/aircode_api_shopping/docs/en/src/about/limits.md

 To avoid resource abuse and to ensure platform stability, each account and application in AirCode has a corresponding resource limit.
 Exceeding the limit may result in failed calls or deployments.

+## Usage {#usage}

+**All applications** under your account has a certain resource usage limit every month.
 If your usage has exceeded the allocated limit, or you anticipate requiring additional resources, please visit the [AirCode Pricing Page](https://aircode.io/pricing) to upgrade with a payment.
 For any inquiries regarding payments or plans, feel free to contact us at [support@aircode.io](mailto:support@aircode.io).

-## Monthly Usage Limits {#monthly-usage}
+### Monthly Usage Limits {#monthly-usage}

-The sum of monthly usage for **all applications** under each account cannot exceed the following values.

 | Item | Free | Professional | Team |
 | :---- | :---- | :---- | :---- |